UGentBiomath/COVID19-Model/.github/CONTRIBUTING.rst

 Share the love
 ^^^^^^^^^^^^^^

 Think COVID-19 modelling is useful?
-Let others discover it, by telling them in person, via Twitter_ or a blog post.
+Let others discover it by telling them in person, via Twitter_ or a blog post.

 .. _Twitter: https://twitter.com/biomathugent